specs-feup/extended-task-graph/README.md

 # Extended Task Graph

-## Notice: development of the ETG has moved to [this fork](https://github.com/specs-feup/extended-task-graph) after converting the codebase to TypeScript and NPM.
-This repository has been archived at the latest release, dating from July 2023

 The Extended Task Graph (previously known as _flextask_) is an extension for the [Clava](https://github.com/specs-feup/clava) C/C++ to C/C++ Source-to-source compiler, whose main purpose is generating a task graph for any generic C/C++ application.
 These task graphs are automatically analyzed and characterized by several metrics, and through a highly flexible granularity mechanism we can perform extensive graph operations, such as task merging, splitting and clustering, while always outputting valid and readable C/C++ source code.

-This is the original repository, developed from April 2023 to July 2024.
+This branch has the original version of the ETG, developed from April 2023 to July 2024.
 After that, the codebase was converted to TypeScript and the build system was moved to NPM.
 The default branch, _etg-legacy_, preserves the ETG extension as-is before the conversion was made and merged onto _main_.
-Development of the modern TypeScript version continues over at [this fork](https://github.com/specs-feup/extended-task-graph).
+Development of the modern TypeScript version continues over at the main branch.

 ### How to use